Extreme Heat and Humidity

 - You can become ill while being active during extreme heat.
 Try to reschedule or plan outdoor activities during cooler parts of the day.

-Never leave infants and young children inside a parked vehicle.
-This is especially important as when the outside air temperature is 23ºC/73ºF, the temperature inside a vehicle can be extremely dangerous and reach more than 50ºC/122ºF.
+Never leave people or pets inside a parked vehicle on warm days.
 Anyone seeing a child left unattended in a hot vehicle at anytime should call 911 immediately.

 Heat illness |